 Biography

-Katie Richards is a research assistant working in King’s Improvement Science (KIS) at the Centre of Implementation Science, King’s College London.
+Katie Richards is a research associate working in King’s Improvement Science (KIS) at the Centre of Implementation Science, King’s College London.
 Her role involves conducting mixed-methods improvement and implementation research projects across King’s Health Partner organisations.
-She started her research assistant post at KIS in 2022 following the completion of her PhD.
+She started as a research assistant at KIS in 2022 following the completion of her PhD.

 Katie completed her PhD at King’s College London between 2019 and 2022.
 Her PhD involved evaluating the implementation and effectiveness of an early intervention service for eating disorders as it was scaled to eating disorder services across the UK.
 She used a mixed method approach to evaluate implementation processes and outcomes.